Her Campus Logo Her Campus Logo

 Bristol '26

 Hello, my name is Kashvi and I am an English undergraduate at the University of Bristol.
-This is my first year writing for Her Campus and I'm particularly excited to contribute to the wellness, food and lifestyle sections.
+This is my second year writing for Her Campus.
 Outside of my studies I love to dance, run and do anything sporty!
 I am also keen to get into the world of journalism and start to establish my own personal style of writing.
+My favourite sections to write for are lifestyle and wellness.